 The concept of Compounding is, after a period of time, your returns on investment start making returns of their own, which literally means your money starts making you more money which all accumulates under your umbrella.

-Investing while you’re still young is by far one of the best financial decision you can take for you future.
+Investing while you’re still young is by far one of the best financial decisions you can take for your future.
 Because right now you have a lot of time.

 Let’s assume two people, Alex & Olive, working at the same job and with the same pay decided to start investing.